Get in Touch

 • Section 9: Bonus Lab (time permitting)

-• Implement a music service like Pandora / Spotify on Cassandra
+• Implement a music service similar to Pandora or Spotify on Cassandra

 Requirements

-• comfortable in Linux environment (navigating command line, editing files with vi / nano)
+• Familiarity with the Linux environment (command-line navigation, file editing with vi or nano)

 Lab environment:

-A working Cassandra environment will be provided for students.
-Students would need an SSH client and a browser to access the cluster.
+A fully functional Cassandra environment will be provided for students.
+Access to the cluster requires an SSH client and a web browser.

-Zero Install : There is no need to install Cassandra on students’ machines!
+Zero Install : No need to install Cassandra on your own machines!

 21 Hours